danday74/docker-nginx-lua/README.md

 # Automated

-This repo is watched by a docker automated build that builds the docker image <b>danday74/nginx-lua</b>
+The master branch on this repo is watched by a docker automated build that builds the docker image <b>danday74/nginx-lua</b>

-# USAGE
+# Usage

 (1) Create your own dockerfile ...